 Investment in rental real estate comes with a plethora of benefits and advantages, such as passive rental income, appreciation, tax breaks, and a hedge against inflation.

-This success hinges on your ability to attract a tenant to your property.
+This success hinges on your ability to attract a good tenant to your property.
 And this happens through having a quality listing.

 A good listing needs to get a potential tenant to stop scrolling and get them to start a conversation with you.
 So, how should you design it?